Hezbollah steps up rocket fire as Israel sends more troops into Lebanon

 Hundreds of thousands have remained in the north despite the harsh conditions, and Israel ordered another total evacuation in recent days.
 Israel has barred residents from returning to the north.

+“The military contacted me directly and said in a threatening way, ‘tomorrow all the patients and staff in Kamal Adwan must be removed or they will be exposed to danger.’
+Clearly, it’s a clear threat,” said the hospital's director, Hossam Abu Safiya.

+“We have told all sides that the north is still crowded with people ... and we have the right to provide them services,” Abu Safiya said.
+"We are staying firm and will continue to provide services no matter what the cost.”

-Israeli forces are battling Hamas militants in Jabaliya, a densely populated urban refugee camp dating back to the 1948 war surrounding Israel's creation.
-Palestinian residents said Israeli warplanes and artillery were pounding Jabaliya as well as Beit Hanoun and Beit Lahiya, towns near the border.
+Israeli forces are also battling Hamas militants in Jabaliya, a densely populated urban refugee camp dating back to the 1948 war surrounding Israel's creation.
+Palestinian residents said Israeli warplanes and artillery were pounding Jabaliya as well as Beit Hanoun and Beit Lahiya.

-Avichay Adraee, a spokesman for the Israeli military, posted on social platform X a renewed order for people in Jabaliya to move south, saying the military would soon “operate strongly” on the ground and from the air in the area.

 The Israeli military said it killed around 20 militants in airstrikes and ground fighting in Jabaliya.
 It said troops located a large quantity of weapons, including grenades and rifles.

-The nearby Kamal Adwan Hospital said at least 15 people, including two women and four children, were killed Tuesday in the fighting in Jabaliya.
-It said the dead included four people who were trying to retrieve bodies.
+Earlier, Kamal Adwan Hospital said at least 15 people, including two women, four children and four people trying to retrieve bodies, were killed Tuesday in the fighting in Jabaliya.

 “The situation is extremely difficult.
-The bombing and explosions haven’t stopped,” said Mahmoud Abu Shehatah, a Jabaliya resident.
+The bombing and explosions haven’t stopped,” said Jabaliya resident Mahmoud Abu Shehatah.
 “It’s like the first days of the war.”

 The war began when Hamas-led militants stormed into southern Israel, killing some 1,200 people, mostly civilians, and abducting around 250.